aiven/terraform-provider-aiven/docs/data-sources/organization_user_list.md

 page_title: "aiven_organization_user_list Data Source - terraform-provider-aiven"
 subcategory: ""
 description: |-
-  List of users of the organization
+  List of users of the organization.
+  This resource is in the beta stage and may change without notice.
+Set the PROVIDER_AIVEN_ENABLE_BETA environment variable to use the resource.
 ---

 # aiven_organization_user_list (Data Source)

-List of users of the organization
+List of users of the organization.

+**This resource is in the beta stage and may change without notice.** Set the `PROVIDER_AIVEN_ENABLE_BETA` environment variable to use the resource.